bim240/trello/README.md

 ### `npm run build`

-Builds the app for production serves it.
+Builds the app for production and serves it.
 Open http://localhost:8080 to view it in the browser.